Mick Harris

 Michael John Harris (born 4 October 1967) is an English musician from Birmingham.
 He was the drummer for Napalm Death between 1985 and 1991, and is credited for coining the term "grindcore".
+Harris is widely regarded as one of the founders of the blast beat for his incredibly fast "Chaos U.K" beat he uses all across the three Napalm Death albums he plays on.
 After Napalm Death, Harris joined Painkiller with John Zorn and Bill Laswell.
-Since the mid-1990s, Harris has worked primarily in electronic and ambient music, his main projects being Scorn and Lull.
+Since the mid-1990s, Harris has worked primarily in electronic, ambient and dub music, his main projects being Scorn and Lull.
 He has also collaborated with musicians including James Plotkin and Extreme Noise Terror.
 According to AllMusic, Harris's "genre-spanning activities have done much to jar the minds, expectations, and record collections of audiences previously kept aggressively opposed."

 Early life

 Michael John Harris was born in Birmingham, England.
 He grew up listening to the radio shows of John Peel and would later record Peel Sessions with both Napalm Death and Scorn.
 Harris was influenced by listening to bands such as Coil and Skinny Puppy.
 He started playing drums in 1984 at the age of 16, after a friend in a psychobilly band called Martian Brain Squeeze asked him to play.
 Harris then joined a punk band called Anorexia with Dave Cochrane.
 After applying unsuccessfully to join Napalm Death as a vocalist he later joined as drummer.